Search results for:

-Instant messaging and chatbots is where you should be heading if you want to be one of the ones that pull ahead.
-80% of Oracles’ survey respondents, consisting of high level sales, marketing and strategy officials, say they’re already using chatbots or plan to by 2020.
+Instant messaging and chatbots are where you should be heading if you want to be one of the ones that pull ahead.
+80% of Oracles' survey respondents, consisting of high-level sales, marketing, and strategy officials, say they're already using chatbots or plan to by 2020.

-Chatbots are basically an AI powered software program that runs within an instant messaging platform.
+Chatbots are an AI-powered software program that runs within an instant messaging platform.
 They interact with end-users utilizing natural language processing and machine learning while recognizing patterns.

 Affordable for just about anyone

-Building a bot isn’t like trying to build a mobile app.
-It isn’t like trying to create a full blown site dedicated to customer service.
-In most cases, the base of your app has already been created by someone else and is just waiting for you to pick it up and run with it.
-There are many bots-as-a-service startups that are thriving.
-Of course, if you have just a little technical know-how, you could also create something completely unique hosted on your own server, tied to messaging through an API.
+Building a bot isn't like trying to make a mobile app.
+It isn't like trying to create a full-blown site dedicated to customer service.
+In most cases, your app's base has already been made by someone else and is just waiting for you to pick it up and run with it.
+Many bots-as-a-service startups are thriving.
+Of course, if you have just a little technical know-how, you could also create something unique hosted on your server, tied to messaging through an API.

 Investing in chatbots now will likely save you money in the long run.
 Maybe even almost immediately.
-Especially if you’re a small business owner with strict time and budget restrictions.
-You had to hire expensive talent for certain jobs before.
-Or outsource (which could still be expensive, not to mention time consuming finding the right freelancer).
-Or you could invest your own time into trying to learn how to do a certain task/job or using SaaS (time that would have been better for your business if you were doing other things).
-But now, there are plenty cases where a chatbot can takeover that job and greatly reduce the need for a human to be involved.
+Especially if you're a small business owner with strict time and budget restrictions, you had to hire expensive talent for specific jobs before.
+Or outsource (which could still be costly, not to mention time-consuming finding the right freelancer).
+Or you could invest your own time into trying to learn how to do a particular task/job or using SaaS (time that would have been better for your business if you were doing other things).
+But now, there are plenty of cases where a chatbot can take over that job and significantly reduce the need for a human to be involved.

 Did you know?
 Facebook Messenger already has over 11,000 chatbots connected that users can interact with.
 American Express?
-Not only can you buy tickets with their Facebook Messenger bot, but you can get restaurant suggestions included right with the receipt.
+Not only can you buy tickets with their Facebook Messenger bot, but you can get restaurant suggestions included suitable with the receipt.
 Burger King?
-Order, pay and find out the nearest location you can pick up your order.
+Order, pay, and find out the nearest location you can pick up your order.

 Chatfuel – Chatfuel is one of many platforms that helps you create a chatbot to use on Facebook.
-Maybe the most well known.
-They claim you can create and launch your fully featured bot “in seven minutes”.
+Maybe the most well-known.
+They claim you can create and launch your fully-featured bot "in seven minutes."
 Who uses it?
-On their site, they say that Adidas, BuzzFeed, CNBC, MTV and TechCrunch have all used Chatfuel.
-Supposedly they have over 17 million users and over 360,000 chatbots have been created using their platform.
+They say that Adidas, BuzzFeed, CNBC, MTV, and TechCrunch have all used Chatfuel.
+Supposedly they have over 17 million users, and over 360,000 chatbots have been created using their platform.

 Botsify – Botsify is another platform that makes it easy to create a chatbot with no coding.
 However, the free plan doesn't offer as much as Chatfuel, so you'll have to pay up sooner if you hit the limits.

-GrowthBot – GrowthBot’s platform is, obviously, geared more towards the marketer or startup companies.
-Created by Brian Halligan, co-founder and CEO of HubSpot, this bot is designed to be hooked into Google Analytics, HubSpot and other services.
+GrowthBot – GrowthBot's platform is geared more towards the marketer or startup companies.
+Created by Brian Halligan, co-founder and CEO of HubSpot, this bot is designed to be hooked into Google Analytics, HubSpot, and other services.

-Facebook Messenger: Facebook Messenger bots use the open source wit.ai bot engine for natural language processing.
-With every interaction made between bot and human, its algorithms are updated.
-They offer the service for free (for now), because, what better way to train their algorithms than get as many people using it as they can?
+Facebook Messenger: Facebook Messenger bots use the open-source wit.ai bot engine for natural language processing.
+With every interaction made between a bot and a human, its algorithms are updated.
+They offer the service for free (for now) because what better way to train their algorithms than get as many people using it as they can?

-Botkit: Botkit is another open source of tools to create a chatbot.
+Botkit: Botkit is another open-source tool to create a chatbot.
 You can use it to create chatbots for Facebook and Slack, among other common messaging platforms.
-There’s an active GitHub community around it, so there’s always improvements being made.
+There's an active GitHub community around it, so there are always improvements being made.

 Pandorabots: Pandorabots comes in two variations.
 One is the Pandorabots Playground, which provides chatbot development in an integrated environment.
 The second is their AIaaS (Artificial intelligence as a service).
-The AIaaS is where developers have access to an API for the SDKs and hosting platform to more easily integrate chatbots with apps.
+The AIaaS is where developers have access to an API for the SDKs and hosting platform to integrate chatbots with apps more easily.